HR excellence in research

 Internal analysis and action plan

-For the purpose of the HRS4R- project, an internal analysis was carried out of the HR policy at Utrecht University.
-It has appeared that our HR policy meets most of the principles in the Charter & Code.
-In order to fully meet all the principles, the university has launched an action plan which is to be executed in the near future.
+For the purpose of the HRS4R- project, an internal analysis of the HR policy of Utrecht University was carried out in 2013.
 The European Commission has rated both the internal analysis and the action plan as ‘Excellent’ and consequently awarded Utrecht University the ‘HR Excellence in Research’ logo.